-Say sayonara to the noodle this summer, because these classic pool games for kids are prop free and promise hours of poolside perfection for mom and dad.
-From creative to crazy, these swimming pool games mean one thing: you’ll be traveling light, all summer long.
-Keep reading to see our favorite games for the swimming pool below.
+Say sayonara to the pool floats this summer!
+These pool games don’t require props and promise hours of poolside perfection for mom and dad.
+From creative to crazy, these swimming pool games mean one thing: you’ll be traveling light all summer long.
+From Marco Polo to sharks and minnows, keep reading to see our favorite games for the swimming pool below.

 Who doesn't have a great memory of being catapulted from the water by mom or dad?
 Turn this classic parent-child bonding (or sibling) sesh into a friendly competition to see who can go the furthest, the highest, or do the coolest trick in the air.